Infinite Dimensional Multifractal Analysis of the Wiener measure: Introduction

 \subsection{Multifractal formalism}

-The objects of multifractal analysis are the \emph{level sets} of local scales at a measure $\mu$ and the objective is to measure their sizes using Hausdorff or packing scales; thus defining the corresponding \emph{multifractal spectrum}.
+The objects of multifractal analysis are the \emph{level sets} of the local scales of a measure $\mu$ and the objective is to measure their sizes using Hausdorff or packing scales; thus defining the corresponding \emph{multifractal spectrum}.

 Let us first recall the classical setting of multifractal analysis in finite dimension spaces.
 Let \( \mu \) be a Borel probability measure on \( \mathbb{R}^d \) with $d \ge 1$.
 The yet classical multifractal analysis focuses on the description of the distribution of the \emph{local dimensions} of \( \mu \), defined as: